intellibus/groundcontrol/DESIGN.md

 ## What does this package do?

-`groundcontrol` is designed to communicate with the `turtle` tab management APIs.
+`groundcontrol` is designed be the ideal UI Component Library to use with other [Open Source Universe](https://github.com/intellibus/approach) packages.

 ## How is it different from what I already use?